Still stuck at home = the perfect time to get lost in the dark, magical world of The Iron King

 What are you looking forward to in the next installment of the series?
 "Seeing how Meghan continues on this path of self-discovery.
 No doubt there will be many new obstacles to overcome."

-So you've read the book and your ready to talk all thing The Iron King?
+So you've read the book and you're ready to talk all thing The Iron King?
 Wondering *exactly* how the Bestie Book Club works and what it means to be a member?
 There are so many ways you can get involved—whether it's solo, on social media or with your whole squad.
 Here's a quick list...

 + SOLO.
 Take your personal reading game to the next level using the themes of love, friendship and family as a guide for your own journaling and personal reflection.
 If you love to read, it could be fun to start a special book diary where you keep track of all your favorite novels—and the personal musings they inspired.